askui/askui/docs/versioned_docs/version-0.1.6/api/06-Configuration/askui-ui-controller.md

 • **port**: `number` - Default: `6769`

 The port the askui UI Controller is running on.
-The connection to this port is enabled with our runner protocol.
-The client can also connect to this port with the runner protocol.

 ## Example